Hinduism in Pakistan: Temples

 The Communal violence of the 1940s and the subsequent persecutions have resulted in the destruction of many Hindu temples in Pakistan, although the Hindu community and the Government of Pakistan have preserved and protected many prominent ones.
 Some ancient Hindu temples in Pakistan draw devotees from across faiths including Muslims.

 According to a survey, there were 428 Hindu temples in Pakistan at the time of Partition and 408 of them were now turned into toy stores, restaurants, government offices and schools.
 Among these 11 temples are in Sindh, four in Punjab, three in Balochistan and two in Khyber Pakhtunkhwa.
 However, in November 2019, government of Pakistan started the restoration process for 400 Hindu temples in Pakistan.
 After restoration, the temples will be reopened to Hindus in Pakistan.

 The Pamwal Das Shiv Mandir, centuries-old historic temple in Baghdadi area of Lyari Town was illegally turned into a Muslim Pir and slaughterhouse for cows by Muslim clerics with the help of Baghdadi police after making series of attacks on Hindu families living in the area.
 The 135,000 acres of temple land is now controlled by the Evacuee Trust Property Board.
-The historic Kali Bari Hindu Temple has been rented out to a Muslim party in Dera Ismail Khan who converted the temple into a Hotel.
-The Holy Shiv Temple in Kohat has been converted into a government primary school.
-The Raam Kunde Complex of Temples at Saidpur village in Islamabad is now a picnic site.
-Another temple at Rawal Dam in Islamabad has been shut down and the Hindu community believes that the temple is going to dilapidate day by day without being handed over to them.
-In Punjab, a Hindu temple at Rawalpindi was destroyed and reconstructed to use as a community centre, while in Chakwal the Bhuwan temple complex is being used by the local Muslim community for commercial purposes.
+Many of the historic temples like the Kali Bari Hindu Temple in Dera Ismail Khan, Ram Mandir Complex, Bhuwan temple complex in Chakwal etc has been converted to hotels or picnic spots for commercial purposes.
+The Shiv Temple in Kohat has been converted into a government primary school.

 According to a report issued by a one-man commission to the Supreme Court in February 2021, out of 365 Hindu temples built before partition in Pakistan, 13 are being managed by the Evacuee Trust Property Board, 65 are being managed by the Hindu community, and the remainder of 287 have been abandoned to land mafias.